imaoharsh/Hand-Recognition-ML_Model/README.md

 6.NumPy: It's a library for the python programming language adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.

-7.Matplotlib: It's a plotting library for the python programming language and it�s numerical mathematical extension NumPy.
+7.Matplotlib: It's a plotting library for the python programming language and it's numerical mathematical extension NumPy.

 8.Support Vector Classifier [SVC]: It's a supervised machine learning algorithm typically used for classification of tasks.